collardeau/svelte-fluid-header/README.md

 The `right-collapsed` slot goes to the right of the header on smaller screens, usually for a hamburger button to reveal the drawer.

-It is optional as `svelte-fluid-header` provides a default slot including hamburger and close buttons (which you can style).
-See the Bind section below to create a custom button.
+It is optional as `svelte-fluid-header` provides a default slot (including hamburger and close buttons, which may be styled.
+See the Binding section below to create a custom button.

-*It is hidden on larger screens.*
+*`right-collapsed` is hidden on larger screens.*

 ## Props